 If you are a health professional living in New Zealand and require financial assistance in order to participate in this event, sponsorship is available from TSCNZ.
 Please tick the relevant box on the registration form.

-The 2021 half-day conference will provide updates on:
+The 2021 half-day conference will provide updates and discussion of:

-- Early diagnosis and intervention in TSC – international studies including EPISTOP and the role of active management in antenatal and early diagnosis
+- Early diagnosis and intervention in TSC – international studies including PREVeNT, STOP2, EPISTOP and the role of active management in antenatal and early diagnosis

-- Epilepsy and TSC – three of Australia’s expert TSC neurologists discuss clinical management and treatment, including what we now know about vigabatrin and vision
+- Epilepsy and TSC – expert TSC neurologists discuss clinical management and treatment, including what we now know about vigabatrin and vision

 - How can we change developmental and health outcomes for babies with TSC?